ComputingTeachers/subjectKnowledge/writeup/_writeup.md

 I have totalled the codified sentiments and discussed them below.
 See Appendix for full results codification table.

-I was unable to identify progress from september to december.
-The questionnaire were anonymous and students forgot the fake-names/identifies that had used in the first ones.
+I was unable to track individual progress from september to december.
+The questionnaire were anonymous and students forgot the fake-names/identifies that had used in the first questionnaire.
+(I need a new strategy for this in future)

 ### Results - Codification - Commentary